microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Update-MgBetaIdentityConditionalAccessPolicy.md

       - `[ApplicationFilter <IMicrosoftGraphConditionalAccessFilter>]`: conditionalAccessFilter
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Mode <String>]`: filterMode
-        - `[Rule <String>]`: Rule syntax is similar to that used for membership rules for groups in Azure Active Directory.
+        - `[Rule <String>]`: Rule syntax is similar to that used for membership rules for groups in Microsoft Entra ID.
 For details, see rules with multiple expressions
       - `[ExcludeApplications <String[]>]`: Can be one of the following:  The list of client IDs (appId) explicitly excluded from the policy.
 Office365 - For the list of apps included in Office365, see Conditional Access target apps: Office 365
       - `[IncludeApplications <String[]>]`: Can be one of the following:  The list of client IDs (appId) the policy applies to, unless explicitly excluded (in excludeApplications)  All  Office365 - For the list of apps included in Office365, see Conditional Access target apps: Office 365
       - `[IncludeAuthenticationContextClassReferences <String[]>]`: Authentication context class references include.
 Supported values are c1 through c25.